fabbbrizio/fabbbrizio.github.io/_posts/2015-05-27-Venice Forward Future.md

 <img src="http://payload399.cargocollective.com/1/10/325579/10282917/3.1_1250.jpg" alt="Artworks">
 <br>
 <br>
-<b>My task: Design of the identity, design of the printed artefacts for the exposition (with Chiara Costantini and Luca Coppola), mockup of the project's website (developed by Federico Bovara).</b>
+<b>My task</b>: Design of the identity, design of the printed artefacts for the exposition (with Chiara Costantini and Luca Coppola), mockup of the project's website (developed by Federico Bovara).</b>
 <br>
 <br>
 <img src="http://payload399.cargocollective.com/1/10/325579/10282917/3.6_960.jpg" alt="exhibition in Milan">